Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Novel Curveball algorithms for undirected graphs

-In contrast to directed trades, after an undirected trade $\{u, v\}$ is carried out, it does not suffice to only update the neighbourhoods $\Nei{u}$ and $\Nei{v}$: consider the case that edge $\{u, x\}$ changes into $\{v, x\}$.
+The algorithm encounters the following challenges.
+After an undirected trade $\{u, v\}$ is carried out, it does not suffice to only update the neighbourhoods $\Nei{u}$ and $\Nei{v}$: consider the case that edge $\{u, x\}$ changes into $\{v, x\}$.
 Then this switch also has to be reflected in the neighbourhood of $\Nei{x}$.
 Here, we call $u$ and $v$ \emph{active} nodes while $x$ is a \emph{passive} neighbour.

-In the EM setting another challenge arises for graphs exceeding main memory; it is prohibitively expensive to directly access the edge list since this unstructured pattern triggers $\Omega(1)$ I/Os for each edge processed whp.
+In the EM setting another challenge arises for graphs exceeding main memory; it is prohibitively expensive to directly access the edge list since this unstructured pattern triggers $\Omega(1)$ I/Os for each edge processed with high probability.

 \emcb{} approaches these issues by abandoning a classical static graph data structure containing two redundant copies of each edge.
 Following the \tfp{} principle, we rather interpret all trades as a sequence of points over time that are able to receive messages.
 Initially, we send each edge to the earliest trade one of its endpoints is active in.\footnote{ If an edge connects two nodes that are both actively traded we implicitly perform an arbitrary tie-break.} This way, the first trade receives one message from each neighbour of the active nodes and hence can reconstruct $\Nei{u_1}$ and $\Nei{v_1}$.
 After shuffling and reassigning the disjoint neighbours, \emcb{} sends each resulting edge to the trade which requires it next.
-If no such a trade exists, the edge can be finalised by committing it to the output.
+If no such trade exists, the edge can be finalised by committing it to the output.